-We had an early/quick lunch, lightened our backpacks, and headed out for Everest Base Camp.
-It was quite windy, and there were either heading back from or heading to EBC at 1 pm.
+We had an early/quick lunch, lightened our backpacks, and headed for Everest Base Camp.
+It was pretty windy, and there were either heading back from or heading to EBC at 1 pm.
 We advised our trekkers to walk briskly down a hill where it is exposed, and the winds could dislodge some stones when we got close to EBC.
-Finally, we reached the base camp, where other trekkers took turns to take photos with the Everest Base camp sign.
+Finally, we reached the base camp, where other trekkers took turns taking photos with the Everest Base camp sign.
 It was such a lovely day to be there with such unobstructed views.
-It would have been perfect if there was no wind.
+It would have been perfect if there had been no wind.

 We returned to Gorakshep after taking photos.
-We were quite surprised to see some people struggling towards EBC past 3 pm.
+We were surprised to see some people struggling towards EBC past 3 pm.
 We reached Gorakshep just before 5 pm.
-It was a long day, but we had two more long days ahead of us; it made us glad that our trekkers did the sensible thing by choosing not to go up Kalapathar the next morning before heading down.
+It was a long day, but we had two more long days ahead of us; it made us glad that our trekkers did the sensible thing by choosing not to go up Kalapathar the following day before heading down.
 We were going to save at least 3 hours by opting out of Kalapathar.

-We heard that it snowed in the valleys below the altitude of 4000 m, and a couple of helicopters had to turn back because of bad weather.
+We heard it snowed in the valleys below the altitude of 4000 m, and a couple of helicopters had to turn back because of bad weather.
 Later that evening, we heard that the temperature at EBC was – 18 and Kalapathar -22 at 5 pm when the sun got over the hill.

 Back to Pangboche.

 We retraced our steps back to Thugla, where we had lunch on the way up.
 We stopped there for lunch once again.
 We were appalled to hear that the guide had brought his client via a shortcut by jumping on rocks to cross the Khumbu river to save a few minutes by avoiding the wooden bridge.
 Unfortunately, some of the stones had thick ice on them.
 His client slipped on a rock, broke his hand, and was evacuated by helicopter the previous day.